-During the financial year the Fund paid 32 claims totalling \$2,273,838 (including claimant legal costs and any withholding tax withheld).
+During the financial year the Fund paid 42 claims totalling \$631,487 (including claimant legal costs and any withholding tax withheld).

-As at the end of the financial year, there are 239 outstanding claims on the Fund.
-Of these claims, 63 have been determined or considered as likely to be allowed by the Claims Committee of the SEGC Board, and 62 of these have yet to be paid prior to the date of this report.
-An outstanding claims provision of \$2,209,548 has been established for the payment of these claims.
-Of these, 59 are in a category of claims that is subject to a cap of \$11.4 million.
-SEGC will not be able to finally determine and pay these claims until it is clear what SEGC's total liability will be for all claims in this category.
-As the SEGC Board has yet to form a view on the validity of the remaining 176 claims, no liability has been recognised in respect of any of these claims.
+As at the end of the financial year, there are 238 outstanding claims on the Fund.
+Of these claims, 229 have been determined or considered as likely to be allowed by the Claims Committee of the SEGC Board, but have yet to be paid prior to the date of this report.
+An outstanding claims provision of \$7,784,322 has been established for the payment of these claims.
+Of these, 229 are in a category of claims that is subject to a cap of \$11.4 million.
+SEGC is seeking to pay these claims in the 2018 calendar year, subject to a number of factors, including that the SEGC Board is comfortable that the cap will not be exceeded.
+As the SEGC Board has yet to form a view on the validity of the remaining 9 claims, no liability has been recognised in respect of any of these claims.